 - Interest in and commitment to working in the mining industry.

-- Interest in and commitment to working with BHP Billiton on completion of your degree.
+- Interest in and commitment to working with BHP on completion of your degree.

 You may be asked to attend an interview as part of the application process.
-Interviews will be conducted either by telephone or in person at AIEF’s office in Sydney.
+Interviews will be conducted either by telephone or in person at an AIEF office.

 To be eligible for an AIEF Tertiary Scholarship a student needs to: